 As a child I enjoyed the veal stew completely, although I wasn’t much a fan of soups at that time.
 Cold days would make us crave during winter this homemade veal stew.

-I believe kids will love it if prepared correctly with quality ingredients.
+I believe kids will love it if prepared with quality ingredients.
 That means, using quality lean meat cuts in the cooking process.

 Best is to use goulash grade meat cuts.
 Some butchers will understand goulash meat and get you the right lean meat piece.
 Otherwise simply ask for meat suitable for preparing a stew.